Carolusian/fundpage/README.md

 # Fund Product Page

-## Question: Sort a list of search results for Amazon products.
+## Question: Sort a list of search results for fund products.

 Provide a solution using a programming language of your choice to sort a list of search results for fund products.